Team-nodd/exercise-app/README.md

 - Programs: owned by a coach, assigned to an athlete
 - Workouts: gym or cardio; gym has nested workout_exercises
 - Notifications: in-app notifications with RLS
+- **TrainerRoad Integration**: Coaches can select workouts from their athletes' TrainerRoad library

 ## 🧪 Testing (quick manual)